Beatrice Bright is for animal rights—

 open/close all folders

-- In a fairly creepy Hanes ComfortBlend commercial, a man wears live cats instead of a shirt.
+- In a fairly creepy Hanes ComfortBlend commercial, a man wears live kittens instead of a shirt.
 See it here.

 Anime & Manga

-- In an episode of Sailor Moon, Usagi uses the Disguise Pen to put herself in fancy clothes for sneaking in a posh reception... and she wears a disgruntled Luna around her neck as a fur stole.
+- In an episode, Usagi uses the Disguise Pen to put herself in fancy clothes for sneaking in a posh reception... and she wears a disgruntled Luna around her neck as a fur stole.

-- In the opening sequel for the S movie, Minako tries several on several outfits in a retail shop.
-The last one is a super revealing dress... and she's wearing a fastidiated Artemis as a stole.
+- In the opening sequence for the S movie, Minako tries on several outfits in a retail shop.
+The last one is a super-revealing dress... and she's wearing a fastidiated Artemis as a stole.

 - In one early Bloom County strip, Limekiller's ex-wife has tracked him down to the eponymous backwater, and is commenting on the inhabitants, saying they are..
 "Provincial".
 Her fur coatnote pops to life and snarls "PEASANTS!!"